Neoboletus luridiformis: Distribution and habitat

-The fungus is common in Europe, growing in deciduous or coniferouswoodland in summer and autumn.
+The fungus is common in Europe, growing in deciduous or coniferous woodland in summer and autumn.
 It is often found in the same places as Boletus edulis.
 It is also widely distributed in North America, and is especially common under spruce in its range from Northern California to Alaska.
 In Eastern North America it grows with both soft, and hardwood trees.
-It seems to prefer acidic soil.

 Edibility

 The mild-flavored species is said to be edible after being well cooked, although some people are adversely affected by it.
-Mycologist David Arora reported that one man being poisoned after eating a sautéed specimen.
+Mycologist David Arora reported that one man was poisoned after eating a sautéed specimen.
 Some literature recommends cooking it for 20 minutes.
 When raw or insufficiently cooked it can cause gastroenteritis, for this same reason it is not recommended for drying.
 Caution is advised as it resembles other potentially hazardous blue-staining boletes and should thus be avoided by novice mushroom hunters.
 It is commonly collected in several European countries.